 Teaching and learning leaders share thoughts on the best ways to help students achieve success.

-Before working at Penn, Kim was responsible for managing enterprise learning technologies, MOOC production, course design, and multimedia development at UNC-Chapel Hill.
-Prior to UNC, Kim served in a variety of roles including instructional designer, faculty developer, instructor, media developer, and project manager/designer of online courses.
+Before working at Penn, Kim was responsible for piloting and scaling new library services to support the changing needs of scholars at Penn Libraries.
+Prior to that, she managed enterprise learning technologies, MOOC production, course design, and multimedia development at UNC-Chapel Hill, and in the early days served in a variety of roles including instructional designer, faculty developer, instructor, media developer, and project manager/designer of online courses.
 Kim holds a Ph.D. from Michigan State University.

 The move to online and hybrid learning environments presents changing needs and new opportunities for faculty development.